 By the 1910-1911 winter season, James and Martha Proctor had made 273 Commonwealth their home.
-They continued to maintain a second home, Mostly Hall, in Ipswich.
+They also continued to maintain a home in Ipswich.

 Thomas Proctor, Jr., made Topsfield his year-round residence for several years, and then purchased 133 Commonwealth as his Boston home in June of 1912.

 James and Martha (Riker) Proctor lived at 273 Commonwealth with their children: Thomas Emerson Proctor, II, Mary (Polly) Jackson Proctor, John Riker Proctor, Esther Benedict Proctor, and Martha Moore Proctor.

 Martha (Riker) Proctor died in October of 1923.
 James Proctor and their five children continued to live at 273 Commonwealth and in Ipswich.

 By the mid-1920s, James Proctor was a trustee and president of E. A. Abbott Company, building contractors.